Booze Cruise (The Office): Production

 Amy Adams guest starred for the last time in the episode, playing Katy.

 "Booze Cruise" was written by Greg Daniels, making it his fourth writing credit, and his second season two credit, after "Halloween" earlier in the year.
 The episode was directed by Ken Kwapis, making it his sixth directing credit for the series.
 Daniels referred to this episode as "our Scranton version of James Cameron's Titanic".
 The idea came from B. J. Novak because a friend of his went on a booze cruise.
 Novak told Daniels about the trip, and Daniels then proceeded to write an episode about it.

 "Booze Cruise" featured the third and final appearance of Katy, portrayed by Amy Adams.
 Adams thoroughly enjoyed her work on the show.
 In an interview with Advocate.com, she said, "[The Office] was the best work experience.
 I loved that show and that cast so much.
 I don’t know if they believe me, but every time I see them I’m like, 'Oh my gosh, I’ll do anything to come back.'"

-Shooting for "Booze Cruise" was a departure from the norm of the series: For one thing, the majority of the episode was filmed away from the Dunder Mifflin set.
-For another thing, the episode was not filmed during the day, but rather during the night, from 6 p.m. to 6 a.m.
+Shooting for "Booze Cruise" was a departure from the norm of the series: the majority of the episode was filmed away from the Dunder Mifflin set, and filming occurred during the night, from 6 p.m. to 6 a.m.
 Principal filming took place in Long Beach Harbor, California.
 Because the episode took place on an actual boat, many cast members got seasick.
 Rainn Wilson grew especially nauseated on the second night, and Jenna Fischer and David Denman felt nauseated on the last night of shooting.

 During the final sound mixing for the episode, Daniels recalls yelling at the shot of Jim and Pam on deck.
 He noted that he had "seen it many, many times, but I was yelling, 'Do it, you idiot!
 Kiss her!'"